 After planting the tent, I had a good time watching and photographing the monkeys around him.
 There were so many monkeys playing around and jumping through the trees, running and playing with each other.
 It’s amazing how much they resemble humans.
 These are already very used to seeing people so let’s get close enough to them.

 It’s also very funny to see mothers with babies.
 When are newborns do not leave them alone for a moment and if they walk they carry and hang them on the belly.
 There was a female with a dead baby who had not realized he was dead and it was awesome because it was carried from one place to another and caressed as if it were alive.
 I wondered at what point it stopped!
 Males have a super eggs gaudy blue, something rather curious.
 Then I went to the central area of the lodge, where the restaurant and pool with several tables around.
 Also, monkeys scamper around in search of food.
-The Liab enough and broke more than a glass jumping between tables.
+The Liab was enough and broke more than a glass jumping between tables.
 We must be careful because as dawdle a moment you run out of food.
 At night we heard the sounds of hippos so strong that it seemed were next door but actually were in the river.
 In the morning when I got up there was a group of more than fifty baboons, another monkey a little bigger, jumping and playing around.
 It was great to sleep surrounded by many animals.
 It’s such a lifetime adventure experience in Africa.

-The next day, I went to visit Chobe National Park organized by the lodge where I slept and joined a route three-hour drive through the park.
+The next day, I went to visit Chobe National Park organized by the lodge where I slept, and joined a route three-hour drive through the park.
 We left at 6 am because it makes less heat and is the best time to see the animals.
 We were 6 people in a group.
 We were in an open three rows of three seats each jeep.
 It is curious why in every country I made safaris have a different standard vehicle.
-In Kenya are minivans and jeeps in Tanzania with the roof closed rising, and Botswana open jeeps.
-In Uganda, they use 4×4 Land cruiser Prado or hard top and all with an enclosed roof but with a pop-up for excellent game viewing and photographing.
+In Kenya are minivans and jeeps in Tanzania with the roof closed rising, and in Botswana open jeeps.
+In Uganda, they use a 4×4 Land Cruiser Prado or hard top and all with an enclosed roof but with a pop-up for excellent game viewing and photographing.
 Everyone was in the same type of car.
 Within minutes of leaving the lodge and before passing the park gate we came across a family of elephants on the road.
-Once inside we were circulating paths with very soft sand, sometimes we were gliding.
-We were quite a while circulating in parallel to the Chobe River, which crosses the park and attracts all the animals that come to drink.
+Once inside we circulating paths with very soft sand, sometimes we were gliding.
+We were quite a while circulating parallel to the Chobe River, which crosses the park and attracts all the animals that come to drink.
 We saw a couple of lions resting in the distance, several groups of buffalo, antelope, and some giraffes.
 The scenery was very nice.

 That afternoon I did a safari boat cruise on the Chobe River, also organized by the lodge.
 It was a huge boat with about 50 people, too many for my taste.
 We were about three hours on the river slowly.
 We saw huge crocodiles, buffalo, and hippos.
 But the best was the elephants.
 There was a huge group on the riverbank and we could see them for a long time at close range.
 It was late afternoon and the light was beautiful.

 The next day happens me the lodge, sunbathing and bathing in the pool.
-It was really hot, about 40 degrees, it was quite stifling.
+It was really hot, about 40 degrees, and it was quite stifling.
 The town of Kasane has almost nothing, in fact, I think it can not be considered a city.
 There is a gas station, a supermarket, and a restaurant, but nothing interesting to see.
 The next day as I went to northwestern Botswana to see the beautiful Okavango Delta, as I tell you in the next post.